Answered By: Elizabeth Roberts

 Publishers are increasingly offering the option to publish monographs via Gold Open Access by paying a book processing charge (BPC).
 The prices for this vary hugely depending on the publisher and can range from £2000 to over £10,000.

 If making book chapters, monographs or other long-form research outputs Open Access is a requirement of a grant, make sure you factor in these costs when you initially apply for the grant.
-For other options, please contact the Scholarly Communications Librarian
+For other options, please contact the Open Access Manager

-To apply for funding for a Gold Open Access payment please complete the form which can be found on the Open Research webpages.
+To apply for funding for a Gold Open Access payment please complete the form which can be found on our open access funding pages.

 Comments (0)